buildforfun/buildforfun.github.io/_posts/2024-10-06-Intro-to-Building-HVAC.md

     - The expansion vessel drops the pressure, leading to a drop in temperature.
 The now low pressure, low temperature liquid repeats the cycle by returning to the evaporator.

 ![heat_pump_diagram](/assets/heat_pump_diagram.png)

+## How do mechanical ventilation systems work?
+The main types of continuous mechanical ventilation systems are:

+- Centralised Mechanical Extract Ventilation (MEV)
+- Centralised Mechanical Ventilation with Heat Recovery (MVHR)
+- Decentralised Mechanical Extract Ventilation (dMEV)
+- Decentralised Mechanical Ventilation with Heat Recovery (dMVHR)

+**Centralised Mechanical Extract Ventilation (MEV)**

+MEV is an extract ventilation system that operates continuously at a low air flow rate.
+It operates by removing stale air out of wet rooms (bathrooms and kitchen).
+Fresh air enters the dwelling via air bricks, window vents and gaps in the dwelling.

+**Mechanical Ventilation with Heat Recovery (MVHR)**

+While MEV systems extract stale air and expel it outside, MVHR recover the heat from the stale air and use it to prewarm fresh air entering the house.

+1. Fresh air
+    - The process begins with fresh outdoor air entering the house which gets filtered to remove impurities.
+The air is taken to the heat exchanger.
+2. Heat exchanger
+    - The heat exchanger is the main component of the MVHR, this is where the fresh air is preheated using heat from the extract air.
+    - The preheated air is passed through a fan that pushes the air to a heating coil which heats up the prewarmed air to the desired temperature.
+This uses less energy as the air is warmer than the outdoor temperature that would have been used.
+    - The control system determines the fan speeds based on data about the indoor air quality, temperature and humidity.
+3. Supply air
+    - The conditioned supply air then channelled through the ductwork into various rooms via vents.
+4. Extract air
+    - Stale warm air is then extracted from wet rooms to the heat exchanger.
+    - The heat from the stale warm air that would have otherwise been wasted is recovered when it is passed through the heat exchanger.
+5. Exhaust air
+    - The now cold and stale air is expelled from the building using a dedicated exhaust fan.

+**Decentralised Mechanical Extract Ventilation (dMEV)**

+dMEV systems work similarly to centralised MEV, the main difference is that separate fans are installed directly in the wet rooms instead of one centralised unit.

+**Decentralised Mechanical Ventilation with Heat Recovery (dMVHR)**

+dMVHR are similar to dMEV, the difference being the stale air from wet rooms is passed over a heat exchanger and the heat energy is passed to the fresh air entering the dwelling.

+**Centralised MEV Systems**

+- Have a single central extractor fan unit mounted in the loft or a cupboard.
+- The central unit is connected via ductwork to extract air from multiple wet rooms like bathrooms, kitchens, and utility rooms.
+- Air is drawn from these rooms through ducts installed in the walls and expelled outside through a single vent.
+- Provide simultaneous extraction from up to 6 wet rooms.
+- Require proper ducting installation throughout the property.

+**Decentralised MEV Systems**

+- Have multiple individual extractor fans installed directly in each wet room.
+- No ductwork is required as each fan extracts air directly from that room.
+- Fans are usually mounted on the wall or ceiling of the wet room.
+- Each room's extraction is independent and not connected to a central unit.
+- Offer more flexibility in installation as no ducting is needed.

+## How do storage tanks work?

+1. Cold water enters the tank from the bottom
+2. Heating can occur via two methods:
+   - Indirect heating: A coil inside the tank carries hot water from an external heat source (like a boiler or heat pump), which heats the water in the tank.
+   - Direct heating: An electric immersion heater inside the tank heats the water directly.
+3. Stratification:
+   - hot water rises to the top due to stratification
+   - layers water with hotest at the top
+4. Tank insulated to minimise heat loss over time
+5. Thermostat keeps temperature at a setpoint
+6. Hot water drawn off from the top as needed.
+7. As hot water is used, this is replaced with cold water at the bottom